-Children suffering from diabetes exhibit behavioral changes.
+Children suffering from diabetes exhibit behavioural changes.
 They may become irritable, anxious and aggressive.
 Some of them feel the blues and might even suffer from depression.

 The eyes are one of the first organs to suffer from diabetes.
 Children often develop vision problems and if left untreated might even become blind.

-One of the most obvious signs of diabetes in children is the development of a sweet-smelling, fruity breath.
+One of the most obvious signs of diabetes in children is the development of sweet-smelling, fruity breath.
 This is because of the build-up of toxic acids in the bloodstream and the urine.
-These toxic acids, known as ketones, cause the fruity smell.
+These toxic acids, known as ketones, cause a fruity smell.